Real estate syndications bring together investors such as these folks.

 • The tried and true method of searching online is always reliable.
 Look for real estate syndications with a history of developing successful properties.

-Is a real estate syndicate a good investment?
+Is a real estate syndicate a good real estate investment?

 Real estate syndicates may be a good investment if you prefer to be a hands-off investor.
 All you really need to provide is the required capital.
 From there, the sponsor will handle the messy work of developing or renovating a property.